-Prior to returning to South Dakota, Dr. Heisler was associate professor of medicine at Emory University in Atlanta and director of the Emory Division of Hospital Medicine.
-During his time as director of Hospital Medicine at Emory, he led the effort to create the Hospital Medicine Clinical Outcomes Research Group.
-He also served as medical director at Emory Eastside Medical Center.
+Dr. Heisler’s most recent appointment prior to returning to South Dakota was Associate Professor of Medicine at Emory University in Atlanta and Director of the Emory Division of Hospital Medicine.
+During his time as Director of Hospital Medicine at Emory, he led the effort to create the Hospital Medicine Clinical Outcomes Research Group.

 Dr. Heisler completed his medical degree at George Washington University in 1979 and a residency in Internal Medicine at the Oregon Health Sciences University in 1982.
-During 1985-1986, Dr. Heisler completed a fellowship in Critical Care Medicine at George Washington University.
-He received a masters in Public Health from Harvard University in 1990.
+During 1985/86 Dr. Heisler completed a fellowship in Critical Care Medicine at George Washington University.
+He received a Masters in Public Health from Harvard University in 1990.